calugo/UPC-ATRIA/README.md

 It contains four files:

 1. This file.
-2. UPCATRIALMODEL.tar.gz-C version of the program.
+2. UPCATRIALMODEL.tar.gz: C version of the program.
 3. A version of the gnu scientific library.
-4. UPC-ATRIALCELL.f-Fortran version of the program.
+4. UPCATRIALMODELF.tar.gz: Fortran version of the program.

 ## The gnu scientific library: